os-college/Wilderix/README.md

 - Wellness and relaxation: Indulge in our spa facilities, yoga retreats, and wellness programs to unwind, rejuvenate, and find your inner balance.

-## Contributing

-We welcome contributions from the community to help us improve and expand our offerings.
-If you have any ideas, suggestions, or feedback, please submit an issue or a pull request to our GitHub repository.

 ## License

 This project is licensed under the [MIT License](LICENSE).